No-ball

 For deliberate beamers and deliberate overstepping, the bowler may be suspended from bowling immediately, and the incident reported.
 For other dangerous and unfair no-balls, or for throwing, repetition will have additional consequences for the bowler and team.
-The bowler may be suspended from bowling in the game, reported, and required to undertake remedial work on his bowling action.
+The bowler may be suspended from bowling in the game, reported, and required to undertake remedial work on their bowling action.

 Causes

 A no-ball may be called for several reasons, most commonly because the bowler breaks the first rule below (a front foot no-ball), and also frequently as a result of dangerous or unfair bowling.

 Note that if a ball qualifies as both a no-ball and a wide, it is a no-ball.

 The umpire will call a no-ball in any of the following situations: